 We're committed to ensuring that any concerns about abuse and neglect to children and to adults at risk are reported promptly to the appropriate authorities.
+The Councils Safeguarding Policy details our commitment and can be accessed here (pdf, 609kb).

 In cases of vulnerable adults, visit the Derbyshire County Council - Safeguarding Vulnerable Adults website.